jmix-edu/jmixpm-flow-base/README.md

 Project may be used as a basic Flow project for trainings:

+* Security basic
+* Working with data basic
+* UI basic
+* Working with files in Jmix
+* Using Jmix Stidio efficiently
+* Advanced deployment
 * Emailing in Jmix
-* Using Jmix Stidio efficientky
+* Testing Jmix applications